Free financial accounting 1 revision

 Additional information

 i.
-Inventory was valued at kshs 5.4 million as at 31 December 2020.
+Inventory was valued at KES 5.4 million as of 31 December 20120

 ii.
-Kain is entitled to a salary of kshs 135,000 per month.
+Kain is entitled to a salary of KES 135,000 per month

 iii.
-Interest is charged on cash drawings at the rate of 7.5% per annum.
+Interest is charged on cash drawings at the rate of 7.5% per annum

 iv.
-Interest on capital account balances is allowed at 6 per annum.
+Interest on capital account balances is allowed at 6% per annum.

 Depreciation rates

 vii.
-As at 31 December 2020, rent and rates outstanding amounted to kshs 54,000, while salaries paid in advance amounted to kshs 585,000.
+As of 31 December 2020, rent and rates outstanding amounted to KES 54,000, while salaries paid in advance amounted to KES 585,000.

 viii.
 Allowance for doubtful debts is to be maintained at 5% of the outstanding trade receivables